MaheepChaudhary/Causality-in-Trustworthy-Machine-Learning/Readme.md

 The repository contains lists of papers on causality and how relevant techniques are being used to further enhance deep learning era computer vision solutions.

-The repository is organized by [Maheep Chaudhary](https://maheepchaudhary.github.io/maheep.github.io/) and [Haohan Wang](http://www.cs.cmu.edu/~haohanw/) as an effort to collect and read relevant papers and to hopefully serve the public as a collection of relevant resources.
+The repository is organized by [Maheep Chaudhary](https://maheepchaudhary.github.io/maheep.github.io/), [Siddhant Rai](https://www.linkedin.com/in/siddhant-rai/) and [Haohan Wang](http://www.cs.cmu.edu/~haohanw/) as an effort to collect and read relevant papers and to hopefully serve the public as a collection of relevant resources.

 ## Causality